 A7.
 Consideration needs to be given to the different needs of people living in different forms of housing.
 Council and housing association run estates - such as West End Sidings, Templar House, Westcroft Close, Lymington Road and Lithos Road - need to be well run and maintained, and should not be neglected as the rest of the Area is developed.
-There is also a need for new social housing in the Area - particularly 3/4 bedroom properties for families.
+There is also a need for Council provision of new social housing in the Area - particularly 3 and 4 bedroom properties for families.

 A8.
-The Area has a growing number of homes in the private rented sector, which can have the effect of producing a transient and unconnected section of the local population.
+The Area has a high and growing number of homes in the private rented sector, which can have the effect of producing a transient and unconnected section of the local population.
 It is necessary to accommodate and assess the needs and requirements of this important and growing section of the community.
 The CCS makes surprisingly little mention of this section of the community and the demands it can place on an Area.
 Census figures for 2011 suggest 43% of the Area's population live in private rented housing (significantly higher than the Camden average of 32%).
-This figure is likely to grow in the years ahead.
+This figure is likely to grow in the years ahead - and, based on current growth, could soon exceed 50%.
 With many of the newer properties in the Area being bought by investors to rent, greater thought needs to be given to this issue.
 Some councils are introducing a register of private landlords in their areas in order to give greater protection to private tenants and make landlords more accountable; this is something Camden Council should consider.